haoxins/haoxins.github.io/archived/2021-database-graph-in-action.md

   at write time to allow quick retrieval of the data at read time.

+* **Copying properties** into more than one location in our graph allows us to optimize for multiple, different traversal paths at the expense of *keeping data in sync*.

 ## Building traversals using known walks

 ## Working with subgraphs